tsjk/rindeal-ebuild-repo/www-client/phantomjs/README.md

-- provides more up-to-date version
+- more up-to-date version
+- manpage